MohamedAlaaEldin636/VIP-Reminder-Capstone-Project/README.md

 2. TODOs
   * put your google API Key in manifest
-  * put in build.gradle your corresponding explorer file path in config of signing config and run the installRelease and now it works.

 3. Todo Notes in code beside comments. ( Notes for the reviewer )